-7. When NWDAF determines an improvement in the accuracy of an analytics ID (e.g. meet the accuracy requirement of the analytics consumer) or when the Pause Analytics Subscription time window set by itself is finished, NWDAF notifies the NWDAF Service Consumer of the accuracy information for the analytics ID to resume the consumption of the analytics output, therefore reactivating an existing analytics ID subscription that have been previously stopped.
+7. When NWDAF determines an improvement in the accuracy of an analytics ID (e.g. meet the accuracy requirement of the analytics consumer) or when the Pause analytics consumption time window set by itself is finished, NWDAF notifies the NWDAF Service Consumer of the accuracy information for the analytics ID to resume the consumption of the analytics output, therefore reactivating an existing analytics ID subscription that have been previously stopped.

 8. (Optional) NWDAF Service Consumer based on its own logic can notify the NWDAF to resume the provisioning of analytics output, therefore reactivating an existing subscription to analytics ID that have been paused either by NWDAF Service Consumer request (step 6) or by NWDAF indication (step 5).
 The NWDAF Service Consumer invokes the Nnwdaf_AnalyticsSubscription_Subscribe service operation including the Subscription Correlation ID to modify an existing subscription and provide the parameter Resume Analytics Subscription request in the Analytics Accuracy Request Information.